Admission to the Bar of Miss Jo Tan Swee Poh.

-Learnt to take the responsibility to any wrong/ errors you have made and how to fix the errors…
+Learnt to take the responsibility for any wrong/ errors you have made and how to fix the errors…

-2 Given ample of opportunities to grow.
-If you like you will not be ‘spoon fed’ in this firm- my Master will give you an opportunity for you to try to find the solutions before him giving his opinion or directions to solve the problems.
+2 Given ample opportunities to grow.
+If you like not being ‘spoon fed’ in this firm- my Master will give you an opportunity for you to try to find the solutions before giving his opinions or directions to solve the problems.

 3 Guided by the Master first-hand

 You will have the opportunity to be guided and learn from your Master directly instead of learning from the Legal assistants.

 3.1 My Master will give me his opinion and comments on the work I have done.
 For example, in research works-

 you will be given an issue where you need to find the relevant cases or law.
 Then you will be taught how to analyse the facts and apply the law to the facts.